-Once you’ve checked in an unpacked your stuff, head on over to San Juan’s main beach area, Condado, which is lined with hotels such as the Marriott and La Concha Renaissance.
+Once you’ve checked in an unpacked your stuff, head on over to one of San Juan’s main beaches, Condado, which is lined with hotels such as the Marriott and La Concha Renaissance.

 Condado Beach is a windswept city beach lined with palm trees, hotels and high-rises.
 The water can get pretty wavy and the current is strong so it’s not really advisable to swim there.
 The beach gets lively in the afternoons, particularly on weekends, so it’s great for people watching.
 Spend the afternoon soaking up the sun and sip on a piña colada or two.